 Well, others aren’t so convinced – and they’ve sought out ways to explain the jolly, bearded mans curious red and white attire.

 And if you’ve ever found yourself in a conversation with your cynical uncle on Christmas day, perhaps they’ll try to tell you that Coco-Cola advertising in 1933 was what started the traditional image of Santa Claus.
-And while that does seem plausible – images of a red, plump man date back to far earlier than this, putting that argument to rest.
+And while that does seem plausible – images of a red, plump man date back far earlier than this, putting that argument to rest.

 So, where does Amanita Muscaria come into the picture?